Skip to main content

 Folks often ask me, “what about [my locality’s] register?”
 It’s disheartening to learn that many registers were lost to fire, theft, or other types of damage over the years.
 Some were known to exist up until several years ago; they were microfilmed sometime in the 1970s-1990s, but now, the physical volume is nowhere to be found.
 For those localities, we plan to digitize the images from the microfilm.
 If you’re researching free Black or Multiracial ancestors, we also suggest looking at the minute or order books for a locality to see if the clerk wrote down any registration details alongside other daily activities of the court.
 In some localities, the clerk never recorded registrations in a separate register.
 Instead, he just copied down registration entries in the court order book as another court transaction of the day.
 We believe this to be the case for Richmond City.

-I created this map using Pixlr to track our progress on the Free Register project and note what is left for us to digitize.
+I created this map using Pixlr Editor to track our progress on the Free Register project.
+It's meant to serve as a guide rather than an exact representation of how the localities break down.
+Please note that this is a 2024 map (used from the resource Vectordad.com) illustrating pre-1865 records.
 We recently ticked Northumberland County off the list!
 While we’re quite proud of the progress shown by those localities in yellow, it’s hard to ignore the localities in white which represent those without an extant register.
 How will we support research on free Black people in those localities?
 We’re working on the answer.

 We’ve been digitizing this set of records for about four years, and I am still shocked and intrigued by the mere glimpses into the lives of free Black Virginians.
 Allow me to share just a few that I’ve run across in recent days while indexing them on From the Page.